rodjek/puppet-lint/developer/tutorial/index.md

 3 examples, 3 failures
 {% endhighlight %}

+At this point, your code should look like [this.](https://github.com/rodjek/puppet-lint-tutorial-check/tree/step-2)

 ### Write the logic

 #### Getting started
 Now for the fun bit, actually writing our check code!